Why vote? Akron area contest asks young people to challenge adults

 Students age 5 through 17 are encouraged to submit 90-second-or-less videos of themselves talking about topics such as, “Why is voting so important?”; “Which issues are important to you that you want adults to care about?”; and “What are reasons people don’t vote, and how can you change their minds?”

-Participants may submit videos via Facebook, Twitter and Instagram using the hashtag #ThisCityVotes16.
+Participants may submit videos via Facebook, Twitter and Instagram using the hashtag #ThisCityVotes16 and #TheJoyofVoting.
 The participant’s social media account must be public to officially enter the contest; otherwise, the contest accepts submissions directly at woobox.com/uhq96v.

 Deadline is this weekend.